Pasteurella multocida

-Pasteurella multocida is a Gram-negative, nonmotile, penicillin-sensitive coccobacillus of the family Pasteurellaceae.
+Pasteurella multocida is a Gram-negative, nonmotile, penicillin-sensitive coccobacillus from the family Pasteurellaceae.
 Strains of the species are currently classified into five serogroups (A, B, D, E, F) based on capsular composition and 16 somatic serovars (1–16).
 P. multocida is the cause of a range of diseases in mammals and birds, including fowl cholera in poultry, atrophic rhinitis in pigs, and bovine hemorrhagic septicemia in cattle and buffalo.
 It can also cause a zoonotic infection in humans, which typically is a result of bites or scratches from domestic pets.
 Many mammals (including domestic cats and dogs) and birds harbor it as part of their normal respiratory microbiota.

 History

 Pasteurella multocida was first found in 1878 in cholera-infected birds.
 However, it was not isolated until 1880, by Louis Pasteur, in whose honor Pasteurella is named.